peterWSU109/ThermalPi/README.md

 ## Specifications

-1) wieghs 1 lb.
+1) Wieghs 1 lb.
 15 ounces with 10000 mah 5v battery pack
 2) Screen people at a distance 1 to 6 feet
 3) Complete screening in less than 1 seconds (May take longer from > 4 feet away)
-4) Create friendly UI for the end user
+4) Friendly animated UI for the end user
 5) Measures multiple users at once
 6) Can Run 5 to 8 hours depending on usage
 7) Accuracy within +/- 0.5 degree Celcius (Possibly, see below)